The Gabelli Dividend & Income Trust (NYSE:GDV) Announces Monthly Dividend of $0.11

-The Gabelli Dividend & Income Trust (NYSE:GDV) announced a monthly dividend on Monday, August 23rd, Wall Street Journal reports.
-Investors of record on Monday, November 15th will be given a dividend of 0.11 per share by the financial services provider on Monday, November 22nd.
-This represents a $1.32 dividend on an annualized basis and a yield of 4.95%.
-The ex-dividend date of this dividend is Friday, November 12th.
+The Gabelli Dividend & Income Trust (NYSE:GDV) announced a monthly dividend on Tuesday, August 24th, Wall Street Journal reports.
+Shareholders of record on Friday, December 10th will be given a dividend of 0.11 per share by the financial services provider on Friday, December 17th.
+This represents a $1.32 annualized dividend and a yield of 4.92%.
+The ex-dividend date of this dividend is Thursday, December 9th.

 The Gabelli Dividend & Income Trust Company Profile